tiprankstipranks

 AB Units are illiquid and subject to significant transfer restrictions.

-There is no public trading market for AB Units and we do not anticipate that a public trading market will develop.
-The AB Partnership Agreement restricts our ability to participate in a public trading market or anything substantially equivalent to one by providing that any transfer that may cause AB to be classified as a "publicly traded partnership" ("PTP") as defined in Section 7704 of the Internal Revenue Code of 1986, as amended (the "Code"), shall be deemed void and shall not be recognized by AB.
-In addition, AB Units are subject to significant restrictions on transfer, such as obtaining the written consent of EQH and the General Partner pursuant to the AB Partnership Agreement.
-Generally, neither EQH nor the General Partner will permit any transfer that it believes would create a risk that AB would be treated as a corporation for tax purposes.
-EQH and the General Partner have implemented a transfer program that requires a seller to locate a purchaser and imposes annual volume restrictions on transfers.
-You may request a copy of the transfer program from our Corporate Secretary (corporate_secretary@alliancebernstein.com).
-Also, we have filed the transfer program as Exhibit 10.07 to this Form 10-K.
+There is no public trading market for AB Units, and we do not expect one to develop.
+The AB Partnership Agreement restricts participation in a public trading market to avoid classification as a "publicly traded partnership" ("PTP") under Section 7704 of the Internal Revenue Code (the "Code"), rendering any such transfer void.
+AB Units also face significant transfer restrictions, requiring written consent from EQH and the General Partner.
+Transfers that risk AB being treated as a corporation for tax purposes are generally not permitted.
+EQH and the General Partner have a transfer program that requires sellers to find buyers and imposes annual volume restrictions.
+You can request a copy of the transfer program from our Corporate Secretary or find it as Exhibit 10.07 in this Form 10-K.

 Litigation & Legal Liabilities - Risk 1